 Be bold in your goals.
 Find what you love and become an expert in it.

-Once you have an answer to questions like “What is my purpose?” and “Where does my passion reside?”, it will be easier to find a career position focused on your own purpose.
+Once you have an answer to questions like “What is my purpose?” and “Where does my passion reside?”, it will be easier to find a career position focused on your purpose.

-These are The Top 5 Careers That Bring People Purpose
+Top 5 Careers That Bring People Purpose

-Working in public safety can bring plenty of purpose to your life if you’re up for the very physical and demanding task.
+Working in public safety can bring plenty of purpose to your life if you’re up for a very physical and demanding task.
 The requirements for firefighting depend on the position you are looking for.

 There are wildland firefighters and city firefighters, both of which have very different requirements.
 The average salary range for a firefighter is anywhere between $48,743 to $50,775, with an average overall satisfaction rating of 87 %.